Data Quality Tutorial - Python 2

 print(report.to_dataframe(measurement_time_format="%Y-%m-%d %H:%M"))

 You can adjust config metadata programmatically.
 It can be useful to override measurement_time, as you may want to pretend the data was measured at the date of ingest, rather than when you actually measured it.
-It can help make sense of your analysis later to understand the quality of the data based on what it landed.
+It can help make sense of your analysis later to understand the quality of the data based on when it landed.

 from datetime import timezone